 Organic systems take a balanced look at sustainability, taking a nature-friendly approach to farming that benefits our soil health and wildlife populations, and has huge potential for capturing reducing greenhouse emissions.

 There are so many simple ways you can start to get involved in the organic movement today, starting with what goes in your trolley.
-We’ve put together a list of other small things you can try, one for each day this #OrganicSeptember – remember that together, our small changes can make a world of difference.
+We’ve put together a list of other small things you can try, one for each day of the month– remember that together, our small changes can make a world of difference.

 1. Host an organic meal – spreading the love for organic with your friends is never easier than when it’s available for them to try!
-Treat some mates to an organic dinner this September, or enter our competition to win a communal organic cooking kit, that’ll serve a crowd of up to 20.
+Why not club together with some mates and treat yourself to an organic dinner?

 2. Buy organic – Choosing organic next time you shop is the most direct form of action you can take.
 More demand for organic food means more organic farms, and more organic farms means more wildlife and healthier soils

 3. Support your local indie – organic food is just one part of a holistic approach that looks at all aspects of our food & farming systems.
 Buying organic food from your nearby independent retailer is a great way to support local businesses in your neighbourhood, fostering home-grown knowledge and nurturing your local economy.